Real Madrid news: Ramos reveals he's staying at the Bernabeu | Goal.com

 "But at present my deal is with Real Madrid and my plan is to see out my contract.

-After underlining his commitment to Real, Ramos said he called the press conference "so we can all enjoy the summer and ensure that my name is not in the headlines.
+After underlining his commitment to Real, Ramos said he wanted to speak publicly "so we can all enjoy the summer and ensure that my name is not in the headlines.

-"I get annoyed to see stories circulating that are not true," he said, "and that was the motivation for calling the press conference."
+"I get annoyed to see stories circulating that are not true and that was the motivation for calling the press conference.

-The defender was believed to be close to joining Premier League giants Manchester United in 2015 before extending his Madrid contract, which now runs until 2021.
+"It's wrong that people feel when these situations arise with me and the club that it's to do with money."

 Earlier this week, Perez said the Spanish international would not be leaving the Bernabeu on a free transfer in the wake of a prospective a move to the Chinese Super League (CSL).